U.S. intelligence sees Asia's global power rising by 2030

 | WASHINGTON

-By 2030 Asia will overtake North America and Europe combined in global power based on gross domestic product, population, military spending and technological investment, a new intelligence report said.

-"China alone will probably have the largest economy, surpassing that of the United States a few years before 2030," it said.
-"Meanwhile, the economies of Europe, Japan, and Russia are likely to continue their slow relative declines."
+"Meanwhile, the economies of Europe, Japan, and Russia are likely to continue their slow relative declines," it said.

 The report, "Global Trends 2030: Alternative Worlds," was issued by the National Intelligence Council, an analytical arm of the U.S. government's Office of the Director of National Intelligence.
 In addition to U.S. intelligence analysts, the report includes the views of foreign and private experts and can be seen here www.dni.gov/nic/globaltrends.